hydroshare/hydroshare/docs/access-control.md

 that can masquerade as the superuser.
 However, this is pretty flimsy, and reimplementing access control such that it does not manually inspect the username would be more robust.

+* Changing Ownership
+The existing implementation compares the user making the request to the user who created the resource, and if equal grants access.
+However, while this seems to lead to a security hole wherein the creator could lose access to a resource but still be listed as the creator does not occur.
+In testing, trying to view a resource which the user had originally created but then been removed from ownership resulted in a 403, which makes sense.